A mission is underway to find a loving home for a puppy who has spent most of his life trapped behind bars and ignored.

 Sue says a big bulk of the problem stems from owners not getting their dogs neutered and not knowing what to do with their puppies when they inevitably get impregnated.

-The professional reiki healer, who has about 60 dogs at her Zante home, says she once came across a litter of puppies inside a box of a newly purchased iron.If your dog isn't feeling well, add some low-sodium chicken broth to the drinking water.
+The professional reiki healer, who has about 60 dogs at her Zante home, says she once came across a litter of puppies inside a box of a newly purchased iron.INTERESTING FACT ABOUT YOUR PET: A study at UCSD claims that your dog can genuinely get jealous when they see you display affection for another creature.

 She says others are simply poisoned or taken to the mountains and shot.